riebl/artery/README.md

 As the next step, you need to build INET.
 Make sure you are in the root directory of Artery and simply call `make inet` there.
 INET's build dependencies are listed in [its install manual](extern/inet/INSTALL).

+### LTE
+// Vadym add..
+Need to build LTE to use LTE capability on simulations `make simulte`

 ### Artery
 Are you still with us?
 Congratulations, you are almost done!

     mkdir build
     cd build
     cmake ..
+    cmake --build .

+// Vadym add..
+instead of this you must call commands below to make integration with simulte

+	mkdir build
+    cd build
+    cmake -DWITH_SIMULTE=ON ..
     cmake --build .

 These steps create a *build* directory for Artery, configure the build directory and finally build Artery there.